Taints and Tolerations

 tolerationSecondsremain bound for the specified amount of time

-In addition, Kubernetes 1.6 introduced alpha support for representing node problems.
-In other words, the node controller automatically taints a node when certain condition is true.
+The node controller automatically taints a Node when certain conditions are true.
 The following taints are built in:

 node.kubernetes.io/not-ready: Node is not ready.
 This corresponds to the NodeCondition

 node.kubernetes.io/unreachable: Node is unreachable from the node controller.
 This corresponds to the NodeCondition